Isoresidual curves: Introduction

 \item In Section~\ref{sec:Global}, we establish arithmetic relations between the singularity pattern of a stratum $\mathcal{H}(\mu)$ and the singularity pattern of its generic isoresidual fibers ($\overline{\mathcal{F}}_{\lambda},\omega_\lambda)$, with a particular focus on proving Theorem~\ref{thm:MAIN3}. \end{itemize}

-\paragraph{\bf Acknowledgements.} Research by D.C. is supported in part by NSF grant DMS-2301030, Simons Travel Support for Mathematicians, and a Simons Fellowship.
+\paragraph{\bf Acknowledgements.} Research by D.C. is supported in part by NSF grant DMS-2301030, Simons Travel Support for Mathematicians, and a Simons Fellowship under Record ID SFI-MPS-SFM-00005694.
 D.C. thanks BIMSA and ICBS2024 for their invitation and hospitality, where part of the work was completed.
 Research by Q.G. is supported in part by the Grant PAAPIT UNAM-DFG DA100124 "Conectividad y conectividad simple de los estratos".
 Research by M.P. is supported by the DFG-UNAM project MO 1884/3-1 and the Collaborative Research Centre TRR 326 ``Geometry and Arithmetic of Uniformized Structures.''
 Research by G.T. is supported by the Beijing Natural Science Foundation (Grant IS23005) and the French National Research Agency under the project TIGerS (ANR-24-CE40-3604).
 The authors thank Gianluca Faraco, Samuel Grushevsky, Myeongjae Lee, Martin M\"oller, and Scott Mullane for inspiring discussions on relevant topics.
+The authors are also grateful to the anonymous referee for their valuable comments, which have contributed to improving the rigor and clarity of the paper.